An Overview of Cyber Security Funding for Open Source Software: Research Questions

-While keeping in mind potential unintended consequences~\citep{Ruohonen24I3E, Ryan23b}, these legal mandates can be seen to implicitly address the noted interlinking aspect of critical infrastructures.
-The EU has also established new funding schemes to support the implementation and adoption of the new cyber security laws in the public and private sectors~\citep{Ruohonen25JKE, Veigurs24}.
+These legal mandates can be seen to implicitly address the noted interlinking aspect of critical infrastructures.
+The EU has also established new funding schemes to support the implementation and adoption of the new cyber security laws in the public and private sectors~\cite{Ruohonen25JKE, Veigurs24}.
 However, these funding instruments seem to exclude OSS projects; hence, an answer to RQ.1 can also help to understand the point about regulators and political decision-makers perhaps having overlooked important aspects related to critical infrastructures and their development, maintenance, and~operation.

-Regarding grants and funding in general, the following research question is worth asking:
+Regarding grants and funding, the following is worth asking:

-\begin{itemize} \item{RQ.2: What have been the monetary amounts granted and the durations of the projects funded by the STA and OpenSSF?} \end{itemize}
+\begin{itemize} \item{RQ.2: \textit{What have been the monetary amounts granted and the durations of the projects funded by the STA and OpenSSF?}} \end{itemize}

 The money involved sheds light on the overall importance of the two funding bodies for the OSS world in general.
-Regarding the funding durations, it has been suggested to separate short term (less than a year), medium term (from a year to three years), and long term (more than three years) funding from each other~\citep{Osborne24b}.
+Regarding the funding durations, it has been suggested to separate short-term (less than a year), medium-term (from a year to three years), and long-term (more than three years) funding from each other~\cite{Osborne24b}.
 Against this backdrop, an answer to RQ.2 can potentially reveal insights on the cyber security issues involved in the OSS domain.
-If there have been a lot of short term funding but also some particular long term projects in this domain, it might be tentatively concluded that also the security challenges vary according to a context.
+If there have been a lot of short-term funding but also some particular long-term projects in this domain, it might be tentatively concluded that also the security challenges vary according to a context.

 The types of OSS projects funded and the money involved can reveal a lot but obviously not everything.
 Particularly the wording in RQ.1 about criticality needs sharpening.
-By following existing guidelines regarding funding objectives~\citep{Osborne24b}, the point about criticality motivates the subsequent research question: \begin{itemize} \item{RQ.3: What have been the rationales of the STA and OpenSSF for granting funding to OSS projects?} \end{itemize}
+By following existing guidelines regarding funding objectives~\cite{Osborne24b}, the point about criticality motivates the subsequent research question: \begin{itemize} \item{RQ.3: \textit{What have been the rationales of the STA and OpenSSF for granting funding to open source software projects?}} \end{itemize}